atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I 128 .
 \
 And if I had not Seen you now, "
-I;, replied Selby, “I should have been I much better pleased, 1 affure ycu.", M -
+I;, replied Selby, I should have been I much better pleased, 1 affure ycu.", M -
 I;
 i •
-“Fie, Mr. Selby; " Said' his Lady;
+Fie, Mr. Selby; " Said' his Lady;
 • • J' ^.
 i; ** how can you nssfont.dehtiemen who rl «
-i' are quite unknown to you? how l“ “you expose yourself in this mans
+i' are quite unknown to you? how l you expose yourself in this mans
 ■**- nerf" ■ ' ■ •. ‘ ■
 V
 V
-I fi; “Expose myself!
+I fi; Expose myself!
 I expose myself!"
-I answered he, eagerly “not I, 'dndeed': <• i N: it: is you who expose yourself, Mrs.
+I answered he, eagerly not I, 'dndeed': <• i N: it: is you who expose yourself, Mrs.
 I : Selby, if you come to that, by
 I keeping company with a parcel of